ImeAkpan30/blogapp/README.md

-Blog application created i Laravel 6
+Blog application created in Laravel 6